jonguyen15/Google-Data-Analytics-Capstone-Case-Study/README.md

-Ran multiple SQL queries to search for patterns in the data.
+Ran multiple SQL queries to search for patterns in the data and to find any errors or inconsistencies within the data.
+### **4. Analysis**